Matliii/nft-marketplace/README.md

 *(If you don't do these steps, you won't see the minted NFT's in the website)*

-Api calls are built to this app using Cors proxies for the heroku's web hosting.
+Api calls are built to this app using Cors proxies for the heroku's free web hosting.
 You need to request temporary access token to cors proxies in order to make API calls:

 1. Go to NFT-marketplace website, then open console